-Due to this temporary closure, we need your help more than ever!
+The Zoo is reopening, but we could still use your help!
 Please consider making a donation to the Zoo’s Emergency Operating Fund to help offset the expected revenue loss and provide vital funds for necessary operating expenses for animal care during this difficult, and unprecedented, time.

 Since closing on March 14th, the Zoo’s animal care staff have been taking precautions to minimize exposure to staff and animals by wearing personal protective equipment (PPE), continuing to practice good hygiene, and social distancing.

 Out of an abundance of caution, we are following recommendations by the US Department of Agriculture (USDA) and the Association of Zoos and Aquariums (AZA) to maintain the health of the animals in our care, while also safeguarding our animal care staff following the positive coronavirus test of tigers at the Bronx Zoo.

 While we do not have the species of animal at our facility that was involved in the positive test results, the Zoo has implemented additional protective measures for keepers working with felines including wearing gloves, masks, social distancing, and limiting training activities.